weecology/data-sharing-paper/data_sharing_ms.md

 ----------------------------

 Everyone has their own favorite tools for storing and analyzing data.
-To make it easy for everyone to use your data it's best to store it in a standard format that can be used by many different kinds of software.
+To make it easy to use your data it is best to store it in a standard format that can be used by many different kinds of software.
 Good standard formats include the type of file, the overall structure of the data, and the specific contents of the file.

 ### Use standard file formats

-Data should be formatted a way that it is generally readable by most software and when possible it should be non-proprietary [@borer2009; @strasser2011; @strasser2012].
+Data should be formatted a way that it is generally readable by most software and, when possible, should be non-proprietary [@borer2009; @strasser2011; @strasser2012].
 Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences (http://zhanglab.ccmb.med.umich.edu/FASTA/) and the Newick files for phylogenetic trees (http://evolution.genetics.washington.edu/phylip/newicktree.html).
 Use these well defined formats when they exist, because that is what other scientists and most existing software will be able to work with most easily.